epam/ai-dial/docs/tutorials/rate-limits-users.md

           }
       }
       ```
 5. In AI DIAL Core configuration file, in the `roles` section, add your role ("azure-group-name") and limits for it.
 Refer to [configuration example](https://github.com/epam/ai-dial-core/blob/9d7e3ba8380ffea3b9b6a7ccd65a96f024e842e3/sample/aidial.config.json#L191) for example purposes.
 For `roles.<role_name>.limits` you can configure `minute` (total tokens per minute limit sent to the model, managed via floating window approach for well-distributed rate limiting.
-If it's not set the default value is unlimited) or `day` (total tokens per day limit sent to the model, managed via floating window approach for balanced rate limiting.
-If it's not set the default value is unlimited).
+If it's not set the default value is unlimited), `day` (total tokens per day limit sent to the model, managed via floating window approach for balanced rate limiting.
+If it's not set the default value is unlimited), `week` and `month` accordingly.

       > The `default` role applies in case other roles are not configured.
       > In case the same user has different roles with different limits, the role with the higher limit is an effective role.